 - Feed Type: All Comments

-- Description: Comments feed – Contains the latest comments left on your website
+- Description: Comments feed – Displays the latest comments left on your website or blog

 - Example Feed: http://yourdomain.com/comments/feed/